-So today we’re going to help you create a personal development plan.
+So here are five steps to create a personal development plan.

 A lot of the time when people talk about creating a life plan, they start with goal-setting.
 We’ll get to that in a moment, but for now, we need to work on something that’s even more fundamental; cultivating energy.

 You can immediately optimize your energy by starting the day with a clean, healthy meal, and spending the next 24 hours drinking lots of water and getting a decent amount of sleep.
 Your sleep quality will be dramatically improved if you stay away from technology for at least two to three hours before you go to bed tonight.

 In the long-term, you may want to make changes to your diet and lifestyle.
 Regular exercise is a must, as is consuming the right foods if you want to make sure you have the vitality to give your personal development plan 100% of your attention and effort.